 Pads and pants

-When other ways of improving continence have been tried, pads and pants can help to deal with faecal incontinence.
-There is a wide variety of discreet products available and organisations and websites that can help you to choose what might be most appropriate for you.
+When all other ways of improving continence have been tried, pads and pants can help to deal with bowel accidents.
+There's a wide variety of discreet products available and organisations and websites that can help you choose what might be most appropriate for you.
+Some incontinence products, such as pads, are available on the NHS.
+Your local continence service will be able to advise on whether you qualify.
+This will usually involve an assessment.

-This is like a tampon and is easily inserted into the rectum to help to control leakage of stool.
+This is like a tampon and is easily inserted into the rectum (like a suppository) to help control leakage of faeces.
 The plug can be left in place for up to 12 hours after which it is easily removed.
 It is important that you are assessed by your continence nurse or appropriate healthcare professional before you try it.

 - Cochrane Database of Systematic Reviews 2014, Issue 1.
 Art.
 No.: CD002115.
 Full article Management of faecal incontinence and constipation in adults with central neurological diseases.

-- London: NICE; 2007.
+- London: NICE; 2007 (reviewed 2018).
 Full guideline Faecal incontinence: the management of faecal incontinence in adults.

 - International Scholarly Research Notices Neurology 2012;2012:376023.
-Summary Anorectal dysfunction in multiple sclerosis: a systematic review.
+Full article Anorectal dysfunction in multiple sclerosis: a systematic review.